netscaler/netscaler-k8s-ingress-controller/docs/deploy/multi-cloud-ingress-lb-solution.md

-# Multi-cloud and multi-cluster ingress and load balancing solution with Amazon EKS and Microsoft AKS clusters
+# Multi-cloud and GSLB solution with Amazon EKS and Microsoft AKS clusters

 You can deploy multiple instances of the same application across multiple clouds provided by different cloud providers.
 This multi-cloud strategy helps you to ensure resiliency, high availability, and proximity.
 A multi-cloud approach also allows you to take advantage of the best of each cloud provider by reducing the risks such as vendor lock-in and cloud outages.

-You can deploy the multi-cloud and multi-cluster ingress and load balancing solution with Amazon EKS and Microsoft AKS.
+You can deploy the multi-cloud and GSLB solution with Amazon EKS and Microsoft AKS.

 ## Deployment topology